 Kyle-Spencer House – 16 McLaurin St., Sardis, MS

 A Queen Anne style home constructed in 1901 that was designed by architect Andrew Johnson.

 Tait-Taylor Home – 201 Oak Avenue, Como, MS

 A Queen Anne style home constructed in 1892 designed by architect Andrew Johnson.
-This home is currently owned by Joe and Glenda Barber, proprietors of 201 Oak Bed and Breakfast.
+This home is currently owned by Morgan Graff, proprietors of Heaven’s Trees Bed and Breakfast.

 Sardis Historic District